blepore/AzureNotes/CustomImageTransfer.md

 A GCE image, of course, also comes loaded with a bunch of GCE-related goodies that should proably be removed.

-SSH-Guard caused me some trouble so I removed that:
+SSHGuard caused me some trouble so I removed that:
 ```
 sudo apt-get remove --purge sshguard
 ```